iacsecurity/tool-compare/README.md

 * Adding test-cases - you can add the test case in the correct spot in the tree under [test-cases](/test-cases) and run the `run_all_tools.sh` script against it.
 Make sure to include all of the tools' results as part of your PR.

+NOTE: This repository has been initiated by @yi2020, CEO & Founder of Indeni, the company behind Indeni Cloudrail.
+While this was initiated by an employee of a vendor in the community, the intention is for this repository to be neutral and truly serve as a non-biased comparison tool of products offered.
+Contributions that help users make that choice, and are unbiased in nature, are very welcome.
+The aspiration is that over time all vendors will become equal contributors in this repository.